 9. Writing Educational Books or Blogs

 Writing enthusiasts can think of becoming authors or bloggers regarding education.
 Many B.Ed graduates have successfully written books on methodologies of teaching, classroom management, or certain subject areas like maths or science.
-You also have the choice of starting an educational blog or Youtube channel to express your thoughts through sharing experiences with as many members of the public as possible.
-This makes possible a wider user base, knowledge sharing, and discussion on the future of education.
+You also have the choice of starting an educational blog or YouTube channel to express your thoughts through sharing experiences with as many members of the public as possible.
+This makes it possible for a wider user base, knowledge sharing, and discussion on the future of education.
 You can also enjoy blogging and writing that comes with flexible working, whereby you can do so even from distant places while pursuing a broad range of educational topics that interest you.

 10. Research and Policy Making